 Jesus’ death for our sins makes it possible for us to be forgiven by God’s grace.
 When we believe in Jesus, we can come boldly into the presence of God both now and forever.

-Question: What aspect of the presence of God most interests you?
+Tell me what you think: What aspect of the presence of God most interests you?
 To leave a comment, just click here.